splimter/Flutter/App01/README.md

 * The `itemCount` will define the number of iamge on the ListVeiw.

 * The `itemBuilder` will create the image with it border and title by calling the `buildImg` function.

+`Image.network` Creates a widget that displays an ImageStream obtained from the network.